trackerproject/trackeRapp/README.md

 ## Example

-A user can run the web interface on their local machine by running the following commands:
+A user can access the web interface remotely at <https://www.trackerapp.com> or on their local machine by running the following commands:

 ``` r